CRASH-diffusion/crash/docs/index.md

 <audio controls preload="none" src="{{ site.baseurl }}/assets/audio/200_generated_drums.wav" type="audio/wav"> </audio>

-We remark that the generated samples are less diverse than in the original dataset.
+We note that the generated samples are less diverse than in the original dataset.
 This is not dramatic because the most interesting applications are in the domain of interactive sound design.
 # Interpolations in the latent space x(T) via ODE discretization